Visitors guide

 Landscapes

-Starting in the late 18th century, highly meteorological landscape paintings expressed the anxiety prevalent during the French Revolution and the Napoleonic wars.
-Catastrophe painting, full of storms and erupting volcanoes, as well as vast, desolate landscapes, contrasted human solitude with the sublime grandeur of nature (LOUIS DUCROS, CHARLES GLEYRE).
+Beginning in the late 18th century, landscape painting became a medium for expressing a weather‑focused sensibility that visually translated the feeling of insecurity accompanying the years of the French Revolution and Napoleonic wars.
+Catastrophe painting, with its storms and erupting volcanoes, as well as its vast desolate lands, bodied forth the loneliness of human beings and the sublime grandeur of nature (LOUIS DUCROS, CHARLES GLEYRE).

 Room 2